CURRENT RESEARCH AGENDA

 Stemming from my interests in ethics, cultural rhetorics and queer theory are important areas of exploration for me.
 While I have Hawaiian heritage, I pass for white.
 To avoid speaking for the Other, I try where possibly to work with allies who do represent the marginalized communities I am trying to write about such as transgender, Hawaiian sovereignty, and, more recently, non-western/indigenous approaches to virtue ethics.

 My research in these areas enjoys national recognition, including the 2017 Nell Ann Pickett Award for the top article ("From Noob Guides") in Technical Communication Quarterly, which is the flagship journal of the Association of Teachers of Technical Writing.

 I am currently working on two new book projects.
 First, with Jared S. Colton and Avery Edenfield, I am drafting a mixed methods study of the online DIY medical literacies and writing practices of transgender individuals.
-Secondly, I am researching a cultural rhetorics book project on how text mining and algorithmic analysis can inform the use of non-Western virtue ethics in the social media writing practices of indigenous activists and the Hawaiian sovereignty issue.
-While I easily pass for white, I am a registered native Hawaiian in case anyone is curious.
+Secondly, I am researching a cultural rhetorics book project on how text mining and algorithmic analysis can inform the use of non-Western virtue ethics in the social media writing practices of indigenous activists.

-Please click here for a copy of my up to date CV
+Please click here for a full copy of my current CV